aitgon/vtam/doc/content/tutorial.rst

 .. note::
         For info on I/O files see the :ref:`Reference section <make_known_occurrences_reference>`

-The output is the known_occurrences_mfzr.tsv TSV file wich can be used in the optimize step.
-If there are missing expected varinats, they are written to the missing_occurrences_mfzr.tsv file
+The output is the *known_occurrences_mfzr.tsv* file wich can be used in the optimize step.
+If there are missing expected variants, they are written to the *missing_occurrences_mfzr.tsv* file.

 .. _optimize_tutorial: